-A buried penis is a medical condition in which skin and fat obscure a normal sized phallus, making it appear smaller or less visible.
+A buried penis is a medical condition in which skin and fat obscure the phallus, making it appear smaller or less visible.
 This condition may sometimes be apparent at birth, but it can also occur in later life.
-It can result in physical and psychological complications but is usually treatable with surgery.
+It is usually treatable with surgery.

 People may also refer to a buried penis as a hidden, concealed, webbed, trapped, or inconspicuous penis.
 A buried penis may cause difficulty urinating and result in sexual dysfunction, as well as leading to low self-esteem.

 In this article, we discuss the causes, potential complications, and treatment of a buried penis.

 A buried penis occurs when skin and fat from the scrotum, abdomen, or thigh bury a penis, making it less visible despite it not being unusual in size.
 Specifically, it is the

 Although a buried penis is often present at birth, it may occur at any age, including during

 Currently, little research is available on the prevalence of the condition, but it is not common.
 Most cases seem to present in childhood, and one study indicates that it occurs in less than 4% of male newborns in Japan.

 Less research is available about its prevalence among adults, although researchers note that the increasing rates of obesity — a primary cause of a buried penis — may mean that many adults acquire the condition later in life.
 However, adults with a buried penis may not seek medical care unless the condition is significantly affecting their quality of life.

 A buried penis can occur due to both congenital and acquired factors.